queen-byte/CAPSTONE-PROJECT/README.md

 - Monthly sales trends for the current year.
 - Identification of top customers and products with no sales in the last quarter
    3. Sales Data exploration using Power BI : this would mostly entail key visualisation of the entire insights extracted prom the data as a whole.

+  ### Raw Data
+  here is the path link to the raw data that will be worked on LITA Capstone Dataset